jiteshkaranjkar/eShoppingTrolley/README.md

 ## Features
 Shopping Trolley feature
 - Screens - Home page, display Products and add to Trolley, Shopping Trolley with all Trolley details.
-- Built 4 different projects libraries
+- Built 5 different projects libraries
 - Presentation - responsible for the UI (i.e Client application - React SPA, Materail-UI) coordinated by controllers which execute around 5 different User stories.
 - Domain - This is the Domain centric with no implementation and just Entities.
 - Services - Application Service layer which implements contracts and abstracts calls to Repository layer.
 - Repository - A Persitence layer with the idea of abstracting the data access concerns and option to use preferred data access technology.
+- Tests - Unit Test using xUnit.net, Moq and InMemoryDatabase for more efficient unit testing and used TestHost for TestFixture.
-- Application deployed in Azure
+- Application deployed in Azure (pending)
-- Have built a dashboard to monitor services and application
+- Have built a dashboard to monitor services and application (pending)

 Application structure results in following:
 - Independent of Frameworks - Core should not be dependent on external frameworks such as Entity Framework